dejavu-bit/dejavu-bit.github.io/doc/author.md

 title: "About Me"
 ---

 I am a general geek with interest in all things networking, working with a community of people who are all passionate about learning, and just generally being a part of a culture that values learning.
 A Cisco Live Speaker.
-Last 15 years of my life I spent working with large Telecom and Datacenter Customers, across Datacenter & Enterprise Switching solution, VXLAN, OTV, FabricPath, Catalyst 9000 Product Engineering.
+Last 15 years of my life I spent working with large Telecom and Datacenter Customers designing and building Network solutions, helping them troubleshoot complex problems on Datacenter & Enterprise networks, VXLAN etc while working as Catalyst 9000 Product Engineering.

 These days, I focus mostly on Workload Protection and Zero Trust Security.